A Very British Coup (TV series): Plot

 Failed negotiations between the government and trade unions to formulate an economic strategy result in working-to-rule by the United Power Workers' Union purportedly over job losses that the adoption of alternative energy might incur.
 The resultant blackouts seriously damage public opinion of the Perkins Government.
 Thompson, with the aid of his aristocratic girlfriend Elizabeth Fain, outlines the members of the conspiracy, including the moderate, politically ambitious Chancellor of the Exchequer Lawrence Wainwright, who lost the last Labour leadership election to Perkins two years before.
 With this information, Perkins bluffs Wainwright into ending the strike by threatening either to investigate his connections with his co-conspirators via a public inquiry, or leak information about them to the press.
 With the crisis swiftly resolved, Wainwright is demoted to Northern Ireland Secretary and Cook is promoted to Chancellor of the Exchequer.

 The Perkins Government's policies for nuclear disarmament and neutrality, despite the live national broadcast of the disarming of a nuclear warhead, are hampered by the Chiefs of Staff fudging the figures regarding British, NATO and Warsaw Pact military capabilities, representatives of the United States government and armed forces claiming that the removal of US military bases can only be achieved after five years (after the latest possible date for the next general election), and the covert assassination of Sir Montague staged as a road accident.

 Browne presents Perkins with forged evidence of financial irregularity suggesting that he had accepted £300,000 from the Soviet government as part of loan negotiations with the International State Bank of Moscow.
-Implicated in the allegation is Helen Spencer (née Jarvis), a financial advisor who revealed to Perkins illegal dealings in the City which brought about the banking sector crisis which helped Perkins win the last election, who helped negotiate the Moscow State Bank deal, and with whom Perkins was in a relationship years earlier; MI5 manages to ensure her silence on the subject after Browne's assistant Fiennes issues veiled threats to her.
+Implicated in the allegation is Helen Jarvis (née Spencer), a financial advisor who revealed to Perkins illegal dealings in the City which brought about the banking sector crisis which helped Perkins win the last election, who helped negotiate the Moscow State Bank deal, and with whom Perkins was in a relationship years earlier; MI5 manages to ensure her silence on the subject after Browne's assistant Fiennes issues veiled threats to her.
 With the groundwork having been laid by Fison with manufactured press speculation over Perkins's health and fake opinion polls suggesting overwhelming public support for a Wainwright premiership, Browne blackmails Perkins into resigning on grounds of ill health, suggesting that the forged evidence will be leaked to the press if he does not comply.
 Although Perkins calmly agrees to Browne's demands, he uses a televised address broadcast live and on all channels meant for the announcement of his resignation to instead expose the attempted blackmail and announce both an early general election (which Perkins frames as a referendum on British democracy) and a public inquiry.
 Senior Army officers and security service officials watch in silence.